brainstormforce/wp-surefeedback-cloud/readme.txt

 Please review these documents to understand how your data is handled by the SureFeedback Cloud service.

+== Development / Source Code ==

+The human-readable source code for this plugin, including non-minified files, is available at: https://github.com/brainstormforce/wp-surefeedback-cloud

+The distributed plugin includes compiled production assets.
+Build tools used include npm, webpack, and Grunt.

 == Installation ==

 1. Go to `Plugins -> Add New` and search for SureFeedback